mbeddr/mps-platform-docs/src/doc/docs/mps_internal/intellij_integration.md

 - [PlatformActions](https://github.com/JetBrains/MPS/blob/master/workbench/mps-ui/source_gen/jetbrains/mps/ide/platform/actions/PlatformActions.xml)

 All the plugins use the [charisma reporter](https://github.com/JetBrains/MPS/blob/master/workbench/mps-platform/source/jetbrains/mps/ide/blame/CharismaReporter.java) for error reporting.
-This allows reporting errors to YouTrack.
+This class makes it possible to report errors to YouTrack.
 Another notable extension is the declaration of the MPS language library.
 For example:
 ```xml
 <mps.LanguageLibrary dir="/languages" />
 ```

-It tells MPS where in the plugin folder the compiled MPS languages can be found.
+It tells MPS where to find the compiled MPS languages in the plugin folder.